-IERF's mission is to research and disseminate information on world educational systems and to facilitate the integration of individuals educated outside the United States into the U.S. educational environment and work force.
+IERF's mission is to research and share information on world educational systems and to facilitate the integration of individuals educated outside the United States into the U.S. educational environment and work force.

 IERF accomplishes this by:

-- conducting and supporting comprehensive, quality research on world educational systems
+- conducting comprehensive, quality research on world educational systems

 - sharing its research findings with the international community